Overview of Spinal Stenosis

 - The canals at the base or roots of nerves branching out from the spinal cord.

-- The openings between vertebrae (bones of the spine) through which nerves leave the spine and go to other parts of the body.
+- The openings between vertebrae, through which nerves leave the spine and go to other parts of the body.

 Who gets it?